klieth/klieth.github.io/_posts/2014-05-08-arm-kernel.markdown

 	b main
 {% endhighlight %}

 And here's our infinite loop.
-There's no reason to have a return statement, as it would be unreachable code.
+There's no reason to have a return command, as it would be unreachable code.

 ##Hello, World!##